 19. JCH Street Pan 400

 For a moody look with muted tonal range, this fine grain 35mm film type is a fantastic choice.
-It’s great for urban photography and is also great for film scanning uses.
+It’s great for urban photography and is also great for film negative scanning uses.
 It is very sensitive to red light as well, which makes it great for Winter photos as well as sunset and sunrise images.

 20. Lomography LomoChrome Purple